 The number of vehicles determined to be unavailable for corrective action, during the campaign since its inception, due to exportation, theft, scrapping, or other reasons (specify).

-The number of vehicles, during the campaign since its inception, determined to be ineligible for corrective action under subsection§ (g)(3)(B).
+The number of vehicles, during the campaign since its inception, determined to be ineligible for corrective action under subsection (g)(3)(B).

 An initial list, using the following data elements and designated positions, indicating all vehicles subject to recall that the manufacturer has not been invoiced for, or a subsequent list indicating all vehicles subject to the recall that the manufacturer has been invoiced for since the previous report.
 The data elements must be written in “ASCII” code without a comma separating each element.
-For example: XTY32A71234E-9456123408-25-91A.
-The add flag (see below) should reflect the vehicles for which the manufacturer has not been invoiced and the delete flag should reflect changes since the previous report.
+For example, a single data element would be written as: XABC123440922R0053636705152022A1ACCH3879BA012409.
+The Add or Delete Flag data element in the table below should use an “A” for vehicles for which the manufacturer has not been invoiced or a “D” for vehicles that have changed status from has not been invoiced to has been invoiced since the previous report.